 We also have a local authority approved moderator, Becky Williams, who annually visits other Telford and Wrekin to ensure the standardisation of writing across the locality.

-Several subject leaders, Lydia Cartwright, Sam Farmer, Vicky Kibble and Amy Coughlan, have supported the schools across Telford &Wrekin, Birmingham and the Black Country in offering advice to subject leaders in French, Art, Computing and Phonics.
+Several subject leaders have supported schools across Telford & Wrekin, Birmingham and the Black Country in offering advice to subject leaders in French, Art, Music, Geography, History, PSHCE, Computing and Phonics.